chef/chef-web-docs/themes/docs-new/layouts/shortcodes/proxy_windows.md

-To determine the current proxy server on the Microsoft Windows platform:
+To determine the current proxy server on the Windows platform:

 1. Open **Internet Properties**.
 2. Open **Connections**.